Police misconduct allegations during the 2019–2020 Hong Kong protests: Sonia Ng

 In the declaration that the Hong Kong Police has released after Sonia Ng's speech, they said, "So far, the Complaints Against Police Office has not received any complaint of sexual assault related to the San Uk Ling Detention Centre.
 We will proactively contact the female and appeal to her to provide concrete evidence so that we can launch a fair fact-finding investigation as soon as possible.", stating that they are aware of the case.
+Ng said she did not trust the Complaints Against Police Office and that she would take her case directly to university chancellor Carrie Lam.